 Heriot-Watt University and the University of Edinburgh jointly run the ECR, supported by over 40 industrial partners, this £100M research investment includes a state-of-the-art equipment facility for research and knowledge exchange, and the EPSRC Centre for Doctoral Training in Robotics and Autonomous Systems, producing 100 innovation-ready PhD graduates.

 This is now set to become the UK’s National Robotarium, as part of the Edinburgh and South East Scotland City Region Deal which was formally signed on 7 August 2018.
-The National Robotarium, to be based at Heriot-Watt’s Edinburgh Campus, will become a world-leading innovation hub for the practical application of robotics and autonomous systems, helping to transform Edinburgh and its surrounding area into the data capital of Europe.
+The National Robotarium, which opens it's purpose-built centre at Heriot-Watt’s Edinburgh Campus in 2022, is a world-leading innovation hub for the practical application of robotics and autonomous systems, helping to transform Edinburgh and its surrounding area into the data capital of Europe.

 Robotics has been identified by the Scottish and UK Governments as a key growth area and our significant robotics research concentration is already contributing towards the drive to revolutionise manufacturing, healthcare, offshore energy, construction, environmental monitoring and defence.

-£14.6M funding has been awarded by the Engineering and Physical Sciences Research Council (EPSRC) for the £36M Offshore Robotics for Certification of Assets Hub or ‘ORCA Hub’.
-Professor Lane is leading the consortium together with the University of Edinburgh, Imperial College London, University of Oxford, University of Liverpool and 31 industry partners, to develop robotics technologies for use in extreme and hazardous environments.
+Further funding has been awarded by the Engineering and Physical Sciences Research Council (EPSRC) for the Offshore Robotics for Certification of Assets Hub or ‘ORCA Hub’.
+The consortium together with the University of Edinburgh, Imperial College London, University of Oxford, University of Liverpool and 31 industry partners, is developing robotics technologies for use in extreme and hazardous environments.